microsoft/code-with-engineering-playbook/docs/non-functional-requirements/portability.md

 ### Platform-Agnostic Languages

 - Python, JavaScript, and Go: Utilizing programming languages known for their cross-platform capabilities to ensure code runs on multiple operating systems with little to no modification.
+However, it's important to select a programming language that aligns with the project's requirements and team expertise.

 ### Standardized Interfaces and Protocols

 - APIs: Designing APIs with standardized protocols (e.g., REST, GraphQL) to facilitate interaction between different systems.
 - Data Interchange Formats: Using common data formats like JSON, XML, or Protocol Buffers to ensure data can be exchanged and understood across different systems.

+### Other Practices
+- Debugging and Troubleshooting: Local debugging provides direct access to debugging tools and logs, making it easier to diagnose and resolve issues quickly.
+- CI/CD Integration: Implementing a CI/CD pipeline to automate the building, testing, and packaging of the solution enhances portability by ensuring consistent and reliable deployments across various platforms and environments.